meseguera/m3o-js/examples/image/README.md

 Resize an image on the fly without storing it (by sending and receiving a base64 encoded image), or resize and upload depending on parameters.
 If one of width or height is 0, the image aspect ratio is preserved.
 Optional cropping.
+To use the file parameter you need to send the request as a multipart/form-data rather than the usual application/json with each parameter as a form field.

 [https://m3o.com/image/api#Resize](https://m3o.com/image/api#Resize)